Morphine19/CV_electric_meter_reading_system/README.md

 ```

 The first library `datetime` will give time and date that we will need for our time series database.

-The second library `influxdb_client` is function we will need later to write and call data from our buckets
+The second library `influxdb_client` is function we will need later to write and call data from our bucket.

 now that is setup we can now put our credentials by assigning them to a variable,